-When constructing buildings for a working farm, it is vital that they offer the best levels of performance – and this means choosing the right materials.
-The two main options for use on the roof or cladding are fibre cement and box profile, with the latter offering numerous benefits to farmers.
+When constructing farm buildings for a working farm, it is vital that they offer the best levels of performance – and this means choosing the right materials.
+The two main options for use on the roof or cladding are fibre cement and box profile cladding, with the latter offering numerous benefits to farmers.

-Speaking to Duane Roberts of Graham Heath Construction (GHC) about this fantastic construction material, we look at the advantages of choosing box profile cladding for your farm building.
+Speaking to Duane Roberts, the Senior Draughtsman at Graham Heath Construction, about this fantastic construction material, we look at the advantages of choosing box profile cladding for your farm building.

 What is box profile cladding?